rofrol/elm-code-editor/DESIGN.md

 Syntax Highlighting usually consists of two phases.
 Tokens are assigned to source code, and then they are targeted by a theme, assigned colors, and voilà, your source code is rendered with colors.

+Over time, we have phased out our hand-written tokenizers (the last one, for HTML, only a couple months ago).
+So, in VS Code today, all the files get tokenized with TextMate grammars.
+For the Monaco Editor, we've migrated to using Monarch (a descriptive tokenization engine similar at heart with TextMate grammars, but a bit more expressive and that can run in a browser) for most of the supported languages, and we've added a wrapper for manual tokenizers.
+All in all, that means supporting a new tokenization format would require changing 3 tokens providers (TextMate, Monarch and the manual wrapper) and not more than 10.

 https://code.visualstudio.com/blogs/2017/02/08/syntax-highlighting-optimizations

 ## Character